 Lagoa do Fogo can only be accessed by a vehicle at the top at the viewpoints of Miradouro da Bela Vista and Miradouro do Pico da Barrosa, however, Lagoa Sete Cidades and Lagoa das Furnas both have roads down to the base.
 Viewpoints around the Lagoa Sete Cidades area include Miradouro da Ponta do Escalvado, Miradouro do Pico do Carvão, and Miradouro da Vista do Rei.

-If you love parks and gardens, one must-do activity is visiting the Terra Nostra Park in the heart of Furnas Valley to be immersed in Azores’ plant life.
+If you love parks and gardens, one must-do activity is visiting the Terra Nostra Park in the heart of Furnas Valley to be immersed in the Azores’ plant life.
 The hotel informed me that a staff member could push my wheelchair around the park, but I decided to do it myself.
 Getting to the park gate from the hotel were some inclines, and though some level areas existed, I couldn’t entirely avoid pushing uphill.
 If staying at the hotel, there is no entry fee.
 Overall, I was impressed with how many barrier-free pathways I could access in my wheelchair at Terra Nostra Park.
 Hours wandering around the many garden landscapes went by fast.
 I never wanted to leave the park.

 Ponta Delgada